hmcts/rpx-xui-terms-and-conditions/README.md

-`yarn run test:debug` - Runs Debugger that an IDE can connect to `yarn compile` - Transpile source code for a Production build which is contained with the /dist folder `yarn start` - Runs Production build /dist folder locally
+`yarn run test:debug` - Runs Debugger that an IDE can connect to `yarn compile` - Transpile source code for a Production build which is contained with the /dist folder `yarn start` - Runs Production build /dist folder locally `yarn lint` - Runs ESLint
+`yarn lint --fix` - Prettier is installed this will normalise your code formatting with the rest of the project.

 # Swagger